1759 - Allied spring offensive in Western Germany

 On April 22, Broglie cantoned his army along the Lahn river.

-On April 23, the Allied marched from Alsfeld to Ziegenhain, a village about 30 km from Fritzlar.
-Ferdinand then detached General von Urff from Hirschfeld (unidentified location, maybe Bad Hersfeld) against the Austro-Imperial army into Franconia to assist the Prussian army of Prince Heinrich who had just entered the country in 3 columns.
+- Ferdinand detached Major-General von Urff from Hersfeld (present-day Bad Hersfeld) against the Austro-Imperial army into Franconia to assist the Prussian army of Prince Heinrich who had just entered the country in 3 columns.

 |Order of Battle|